soyuka/esql/README.md

 ### What is the Mapper all about?

 The Mapper maps arrays received via the [PHP Data Objects (PDO) statement](https://www.php.net/manual/en/book.pdo.php) to plain PHP objects also known as Entities.
 This is why Object Relation Mapping is all about.
-Internally we're using [JanePHP](https://github.com/janephp/janephp/)'s automapper or Symfony's serializer (TBD).
+Internally we're using [JanePHP](https://github.com/janephp/janephp/)'s automapper or Symfony's serializer.

 ### What about writes on the API Platform bridge?